axelmalahieude/axelmalahieude.github.io/pages/gis-projects/california-wine.md

 a level of 5 ("well drained") is optimal.

 A simple "suitability index" was created, ranking ideal conditions (well drained, region II) with a score of 5 and decreasing linearly as we get away from these conditions.
 When summing these two indices up, we get a score of 10 to rank each location based on how well it can support grapevines.
+This involved vector overlay analysis, as the temperature raster data was converted to vector before combining these two data sets.

 **Summary**